FaithKovi/api-latency-checker/README.md

 API latency refers to the duration it takes for an API to respond to a request.
 Having high API latency can affect your user experience, therefore it is key metric to evaluate the performance of your API.

 ## How does this tool work?
-This tool helps the developer check the URL provided and outputs the endpoints in a ```.txt``` file.
-Thereafter, it checks each URL in the file for its latency and prints it out in the console.
+This tool retrieves endpoints from the provided URL, saves them in a ```.txt``` file, and then measures the latency of each endpoints by sending HTTP GET requests.

 ## How to run the code